Get

 Bonding Between Cats

-Although some cats may warm up to each other within a matter of days or weeks, it typically takes between 8 and 12 months for two cats to form a bond close enough that they could be considered to be friends.
+Although some cats may warm up to each other within a matter of days or weeks, it may take as long as 6 or more months for two cats to form a bond close enough that they could be considered to be friends or even just to tolerate each other’s presence.
 In some cases, though, the two cats may never bond.
-While this situation usually results in two cats that simply stay out of each other’s way, it sometimes requires one of the cats to be permanently rehomed for the safety and health of the animals.
+While this situation usually results in two cats that simply stay out of each other’s way, it rarely requires one of the cats to be permanently rehomed for the safety and health of the animals.

 Keep in mind that cats are naturally solitary animals.
 They can form bonds with other animals and people, but in the wild, cats usually live completely solitary lives.
-They may only interact with other cats when there is a territory dispute or breeding season is in full swing.
+Feral and stray cats may form colonies around food sources.
+Otherwise, they may only interact with other cats when there is a territory dispute or breeding season is in full swing.
 If you’ve ever watched a feral cat colony, then you’ve likely noted that some cats do seem to stick together.
-In many cases, these cats have bonded from a young age.
-They may even be siblings.
+In many cases, these cats have bonded from a young age, or it’s a group of cats with their offspring.

 two cats touching noses